microsoft/Windows-driver-samples/input/kbfiltr/README.md

 ## Using MSBuild

 As an alternative to building the Kbfiltr Filter Driver sample in Visual Studio, you can build it in a Visual Studio Command Prompt window.
 In Visual Studio, on the **Tools** menu, choose **Visual Studio Command Prompt**.
 In the Visual Studio Command Prompt window, navigate to the folder that has the solution file, kbfiltr.sln.
-Use the [MSBuild](http://go.microsoft.com/fwlink/p/?linkID=262804) command to build the solution.
+Use the [MSBuild](https://docs.microsoft.com/visualstudio/msbuild/msbuild?view=vs-2019) command to build the solution.
 Here are some examples:

 - **msbuild /p:configuration="Debug" /p:platform="x64" kbfiltr.sln**

 - **msbuild /p:configuration="Release" /p:platform="Win32" kbfiltr.sln**

-For more information about using [MSBuild](http://go.microsoft.com/fwlink/p/?linkID=262804) to build a driver package, see [Building a Driver](http://msdn.microsoft.com/en-us/library/windows/hardware/ff554644).
+For more information about using [MSBuild](https://docs.microsoft.com/visualstudio/msbuild/msbuild?view=vs-2019) to build a driver package, see [Building a Driver with Visual Studio and the WDK](https://docs.microsoft.com/windows-hardware/drivers/develop/building-a-driver).

 ## Run the sample